-Why Is It Better to be Treated by a Board Certified Orthodontist?
+Why Is It Better to Be Treated by a Board Certified Orthodontist?

-The board certification is a commitment to the highest standard of care to provide the best treatment possible for patients.
+Board certification is a commitment to the highest standard of care to provide the best treatment possible for patients.
 Being board certified enables your orthodontist to properly treat any dental and skeletal problems in orthodontics with the best quality of care.
 Only 25 percent of orthodontists in the United State are board certified.

-How to Become an Orthodontist?
+How Do You Become An Orthodontist?

-An orthodontist is a dentist who is specialized in moving teeth and aligning jaws.
+An orthodontist is a dentist who specializes in moving teeth and aligning jaws.
 A dentist interested in specializing in orthodontics needs to apply for a residency program at one of the accredited programs across the country.
 According to the American Association of Orthodontists, out of 100 dental school graduates, only six go on to become orthodontists.
 Upon admission, they need to finish 2 to 3 years of a specialty program in orthodontics.
-After finishing the residency program, the practitioner is licensed to practice and treat orthodontic patients exclusively, however they still are not board certified.
+After finishing the residency program, the practitioner is licensed to practice and treat orthodontic patients exclusively, however, they still are not board certified.

-How to Become a Board Certified Orthodontist?
+How To Become A Board Certified Orthodontist?

 The board certification is a voluntary path that only some orthodontists pursue.
 In order to qualify for the exam, a licensed orthodontist needs to pass a few rigorous exams and treat a certain number of patients with an assortment of complex cases.
 Once all of these steps are passed, an orthodontist becomes board certified.

 What Are The Steps In The Board Certification Process?